Sonic the Hedgehog 3C (prototype 0408)

 - A giant ring at the start of Sonic's Act 2 (after the Knuckles cutscene) is missing and has a bit of Russian Roulette action in its place.
 There are two monitors wedged in the ceiling, and one of them is a ring monitor while the other is a Robotnik monitor.

-- The Act 2 boss does not have fire effects when killed until he crashes into the tree, and you must hit him 6 times AFTER he has zoomed off.
+- The Act 2 boss does not explode when killed until he crashes into the tree, and you must hit him 6 times AFTER he has zoomed off.

-- During the zone transition to Flying Battery with Sonic and Tails, Tails won't stop running to the right and will kill himself.
+- During the zone transition to Flying Battery with Sonic and Tails, Tails won't stop running to the right and will kill himself in the pit.

 - The echo track of Act 1's music will go off sync after looping, and will slowly gain drag behind the lead melody.